nikitavoloboev/privacy-respecting/README.md

 **⚠️ You are the product:**
 - WhatsApp - Uses [Signal Protocol](http://www.wikiwand.com/en/Signal_Protocol) but [logs all the metadata around messages](https://www.theguardian.com/technology/2017/jan/13/whatsapp-design-feature-encrypted-messages) as well as sends all contacts to FB servers.
 Owned by Facebook.
 - Facebook Messenger - Owned by Facebook.
 - [Telegram](https://telegram.org/) - Uses [MTProto Mobile Protocol](https://core.telegram.org/mtproto).
-Group channels cannot be e2e encrypted, and private chats default to non-e2e.
-Therefore, Telegram has access to most discussions in plain text.
+Group channels cannot be E2E encrypted, and private chats default to non-E2E.
 They have demonstrated resistance to authorities, however.
-Telegram is a for-profit company, and using the software is free, so it's fathomable that users are the product.
+Telegram is a for-profit company.

 **🔏 Alternatives:**
 - [Signal](https://whispersystems.org/) - Uses [Signal Protocol](http://www.wikiwand.com/en/Signal_Protocol).